GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

 need to have equal heights, they can have natural, intrinsic heights.
 The YouTube video has a quick breakdown of this alignment addition.

 `max-width: 89vw` is worth a small breakdown in this post.
 Let me show you the layout with and without the style applied:

 {% Video
   src="video/vS06HQ1YTsbMKSFTIPl2iogUQP73/gdldf7hyaBrHWwxQbSaT.mp4",
-  className="w-screenshot",
+  class="w-screenshot",
   autoplay="true",
   loop="true",
   muted="true"
 %}

 What's happening?
 When `max-width` is specified, it's providing context,